Skip to main content

 Pets are generally treated as personal property when a couple divorces.
 This is hard for many people who see a pet as part of the family.
 In many states, deciding who gets custody of Fido is the same as deciding who gets custody of the table lamp.

-That's why some courts are wary of deciding issues such as custody and visitation rights when it comes to a pet.
-It's not like individuals are usually granted visitation rights to go see their favorite couch every week.
+That's why some courts are wary of deciding issues such as custody and visitation rights of a pet.
+It's not like individuals are usually granted visitation rights to see their favorite couch every week.

 The issue is especially hard if courts refuse to get involved.
 Pet custody laws may become uniform at some point.
-But for now, what happens to your pet after a divorce is unfortunately unclear.
-Don't let a pet custody battle draw out your divorce and make an already bad situation worse.
+But for now, what happens to your pet after a divorce is unclear.
+Don't let a pet custody battle draw out your divorce and worsen a bad situation.

 Changing Laws: Pets as More Than "Personal Property"

-The good news is that some states are changing the way that they view pet custody laws.
+The good news is that some states are changing how they view pet custody laws.
 Some courts will treat pets more like a child custody case.

 Judges in these courts will factor in the well-being and best interest of the pet.
 Then they will decide who will get custody and visitation rights.